ConsenSys-Academy/multisig-wallet-exercise/README.md

 ## Project Setup

 Clone this github repository.
-The [MultiSignatureWallet.sol](./contracts/MultiSignatureWallet.sol) file in teh contracts directory has the structure of a multisignature wallet that you will be implementing.
+The [MultiSignatureWallet.sol](./contracts/MultiSignatureWallet.sol) file in the contracts directory has the structure of a multisignature wallet that you will be implementing.

 ## Implementing the Contract